alem-01/alem_public/subjects/flutter_piscine/university/README.md

 Sometimes we need to limit access to class attributes so that it can be accessed only from the class itself.
 This concept is called **Encapsulation.**

-In Dart you can make attribute private (meaning that it can be changed or used only in the instances of this class) by putting underscore (_) in the beginning of field's or method's name.
+In Dart you can make attributes private (meaning that they can be changed or used only in the instances of this class) by putting underscore (_) in the beginning of fields' or methods' name.

 Bear in mind that on a class level there is no Encapsulation in Dart.
 According to Dart's documentation: